APACAPU/apac-mailer/README.md

 Please come to this [link](https://github.com/APACAPU/apac-mailer/blob/master/win-unpacked.zip) to download the zip files and run the apac-mailer.exe
 (no virus, I promise)

+So you can now **skip Project Setup** and skip ahead to App Features.

 ## Project setup